All Episodes

 I'm just telling you, we beat back global warming.

-Health care is not yet implemented fully, and it's not a done deal.
+Healthcare is not yet implemented fully, and it's not a done deal.

 There's every, there's any number of reasons to be optimistic.

-If you were sitting where I was, where I am, and if you were doing what I'm doing, and please don't Misunderstand that.
+If you were sitting where I was and where I am, and if you were doing what I'm doing, and please don't misunderstand that, you would have to feel optimistic.

 Guarantee you, if you had three hours a day to tell people what you passionately care about, you would feel optimistic.

-I guarantee you you would.
+I guarantee you, you would.

 We'll be back.

-I told you this is gonna happen.
+I told you it's going to happen.

 A woman in the UK has married her dog.